Fleury stays unbeaten with Wild with 3-1 win over Hurricanes - NewsBreak

 Kulikov’s goal came just six seconds after he exited the penalty box.
 He took Tyson Jost’s pass and peppered the puck through Andersen at 4:10 of the second period.
 That was Kulikov’s fifth goal of the season, but the defenseman’s first since Feb.
 16.

-Kaprizov’s goal came at 7:24 of the third.
+Kaprizov’s team-best 39th goal came at 7:24 of the third.
 He has a six-game goals streak as the Wild began a four-game road trip with a strong performance.

 WOUNDED WILD